Development process

 We encourage that new functionality in a pull request is documented, e.g. by adding to the tutorials or writing a detailed description for the website.

-Assuming the CI completes successfully, then one of the release team will conduct a code review.
-The outcome of the review will be one of the following;
+Assuming the CI completes successfully, then one of the release team will conduct a code review, with the code being merged into devel if it is approved.

 Bug fixes or issue fixes are developed on fix branches, called fix_{number} (again in either the main repository or forks).
 If no issue thread exists for the bug that you are fixing, please open one to notify other users of the problem.
 This also allows us to correctly cross-reference and categorise pull requests.
 Once a fix is ready, please submit a pull request against devel.
 Assuming that the CI passes and the reviewers are happy, this will then be merged.
 The same approach should also be used for updates to documentation.